brody192/locomotive/README.md

 A Railway sidecar service for sending webhook events when new logs are received.

-Nearly equivelant to Heroku's log drain, but for Railway.
+Nearly equivalent to Heroku's log drain, but for Railway.

 With tailored support for: